work-md/work-md/README.md

 ![](https://img.shields.io/gem/v/work-md?style=social)

 # work-md cli
+- [x] Keep your work activities organized in markdown by date
+- [x] Easily remember what you did in a specific day
-Track your work activities, write annotations, recap what you did for a week, month or specific days... and much more!
+- [x] Parse your work progress for a week, month or specific days
+- [x] Write permanent and private annotations
+- [x] Organize multiples projects
+- [x] Be more productive in your work, keeping sanity in your personal life
+- [x] Get everything under control

 ## Installation